charles-55/gemini-quizzify/README.md

 ## Key Features
 The key features of the Gemini Explorer project are listed below:

-- An interactive AI chat system, Horatio, that uses Streamlit and Google's Gemini AI.
+- An interactive AI chat system called Horatio that uses Streamlit to enable user-friendly interactions.

+- Horatio uses Google's Gemini AI, a strong and powerful LLM.

-- A personalized AI, designed to sound like William Shakespeare and to be more friendly by interacting using the user's provided name.
+- Horatio was designed to sound like William Shakespeare and to be more friendly by interacting with the user's provided name.

-- Horatio is able to respond to a variety of basic and complex questions.
+- The Gemini Explorer project was designed to allow easy scaling and customization.

 ## Set Up
 To set up the Gemini Explorer project, follow these steps: